Russia and China seal economic pacts despite Western disapproval - ExBulletin

 Russia and China seal economic pacts despite Western disapproval

-BEIJING, May 23 (Reuters) – Russia’s prime minister signed a series of agreements with China on Wednesday during a trip to Beijing, taking bilateral ties to an all-time high, despite Western disapproval of it. their relationship as the war in Ukraine dragged on.
+Russia’s prime minister signed a series of agreements with China on Wednesday during a trip to Beijing, taking bilateral ties to an unprecedented level, despite Western disapproval of their relationship as the war in Ukraine dragged on.

-Prime Minister Mikhail Mishustin – the highest ranking Russian official to visit Beijing since Moscow sent thousands of its troops to Ukraine in February 2022 – held talks with Chinese Premier Li Qiang and was due to meet President Xi Jinping .
+Prime Minister Mikhail Mishustin, the most senior Russian official to visit Beijing since Moscow sent thousands of its troops to Ukraine in February 2022, held talks with Chinese Premier Li Qiang and met President Xi Jinping .

 As the war in Ukraine enters its second year and Russia increasingly feels the brunt of Western sanctions, Moscow is leaning on Beijing for support, far more than China on Russia, feeding off the Chinese demand for oil and gas.

-Pressure from the West has shown no sign of abating, with statements at the weekend from Group of Seven nations naming the two countries on a plethora of issues, including Ukraine.
+Pressure from the West has shown no sign of abating, with weekend statements from the Group of Seven singled out the two countries on a plethora of issues, including Ukraine.

 The memorandums of understanding signed included an agreement to deepen cooperation on investment in trade services, a pact on the export of agricultural products to China and another on sports cooperation.